jguecaimburu/jguecaimburu.github.io/resume.md

 ### Some things I've done

-- Designed and implemented a subscription billing system that could be tweaked to our needs, using vanilla Ruby on Rails, featuring payment gateway integrations, internal accounting, in-app notifications and debtor management
+- Designed and implemented a usage-based subscription billing system featuring payment gateway integrations (Stripe & MercadoPago), internal accounting and debtor management
-- Rearchitectured flows handling +10M daily background jobs to increase system observability and allow easy recovery after outages
+- Rearchitectured referral flows with +100M daily background jobs to reduce that number by 70%, increase system observability and allow easy recovery after outages
-- Refactored core models of different platforms, safely removing code that was preventing us from building faster
+- Refactored all core models of a referral platform to adapt legacy code to a new architecture, involving some tables with +300M rows
-- Shaped dozens of projects with different budgets, restrictions, in very different domains
+- Shaped, reviewed and managed projects with different budgets, restrictions, in very different domains
-- Lead the launch and production of five 3D printer models in less than 5 years, period in which the yearly inflation rate was about 30% and the argentinean peso was one of the weakest currencies in the world
+- Led the launch and production of five 3D printer models in less than 5 years, period in which the yearly inflation rate was about 30% and the argentinean peso was one of the weakest currencies in the world
-- Built teams of designers and engineers, from headcount planning and interviewing to onboarding and mentoring

 ### Stack

-Ruby (with Rspec) - Ruby On Rails (with Hotwire) - Sidekiq - Vanilla JS - Postgresql - ClickHouse - Linux (Arch mainly, also Ubuntu) - MacOS - Docker
+Ruby (with Rspec) - Ruby On Rails (with Hotwire) - Sidekiq - Vanilla JS - Postgresql - ClickHouse - Linux (Arch mainly) - MacOS - Docker

 ### Professional Experience